benders5e/benders5e/earthbender.md

 You use your Attack Action to make one attack.
 At fifth level, this increases to two attacks.

+---
 **Metal:** When using metal as the material for this form, you can fashion martial melee weapons in addition to simple melee weapons.
 You deal full damage even for slashing or piercing weapons.

 #### Rock Armor
 *Cost: 1 chi*
 You pull rocks around you to form armor.
-Your AC increases by 2, but you have disadvantage on Dexterity checks due to your limited range of motion.
+You gain an AC equal to the AC of the rocks used, but you have disadvantage on Dexterity checks due to your limited range of motion.

 You continue to gain the benefits of the rock armor as long as you maintain concentration, for a maximum of 1 minute.

+---
-**Metal:** When using metal as the material for this form, you create a metal suit instead, raising your AC to 18.
+**Metal:** When using metal as the material for this form, you create a metal suit instead, raising your AC to the metal's AC (some reference ACs are shown in the Quick Conversions table in the Metalbending specialization).

 #### Mannequin
 *Cost: 1 chi*